ibexa/documentation-developer/docs/commerce/cart/cart_api.md

 $cart = $cartService->createCart($createStruct);
 ```

-In the above example, you create a cart using the `CartCreateStruct`,
-and set the context data using the `setContext` method.
+In the above example, you create a cart with the `CartCreateStruct` method, and set the context data with `setContext`.
-You've also added "X1MF7699" coupon code as context data to the cart.
+You also add "X1MF7699" coupon code as context data to the cart.

 ### Adding context data to cart entry